rawify/Fraction.js/README.md

 String toLatex()
 ---
 Generates an exact LaTeX representation of the actual object.
+You can see a [live demo](http://www.xarg.org/2014/03/precise-calculations-in-javascript/) on my blog.

 String toFraction()
 ---